kununu/elasticsearch/doc/QUERY.md

 );
 ```

-Important note: all `Filter` instances will be placed in the [filter context](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html) of the query body sent to Elastic.
-This means they will not contribute to the score of matching documents.
-All `Search` instances on the other hand will be placed in the [query context](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html).

-Currently its only possible to set a "global" boolean operator for all `Search` instances within a query (`Query::setSearchOperator()`), while `Filter` instances can be combined at will with instances of `BoolQueryInterface`.
+## Understanding Filter vs. Query Context
+When querying for documents Elastic differentiates [two contexts](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html):
+ - filter context: does not contribute to the score of matching documents
+ - query context: does indeed contribute to the score

+When using the factory method (`Query::create()`) to build a query, all `Search` objects will be put into the query context, while all `Filter` objects (this includes all bool queries `Must`, `Should` and `MustNot`!) will be put in the filter context.

+This should support the vast majority of use-cases while keeping query creation simple.

+For use-cases which require more advanced boolean combination of `Search` objects it's possible to use the `Query::search()` method.
+This method accepts objects of type `SearchInterface` as well as `BoolQueryInterface`.

+See examples below.

 ## Usage
 ### Common Functionality